The Perspectives of Non-Ideal Quantum Reference Frames: Abstract

 \section{Abstract}

 We define the perspective of any quantum reference frame (QRF) and construct reversible transformations between different perspectives.
-This extends the framework of \cite{CastroRuiz2025a} to non-ideal QRFs with finite resources such as energy or angular momentum.
-We derive a QRF's perspective starting from two physically motivated principles, leading to an incoherent group averaging approach.
-The perspective of a non-ideal QRF deviates significantly from that of a more intuitive ideal frame with infinite resources: Firstly, systems described relative to the QRF appear superselected.
-Secondly, the structure of the QRF perspective attests that successive operations on a system relative to the QRF leads to back-reaction onto the QRF due to its non-ideality.
+Our construction is based on two principles motivated operationally by the change from relative to absolute coordinates and leads to an incoherent group averaging approach with general symmetry group.
+Thereby, it extends the framework of \href{https://doi.org/10.1038/s42005-025-02036-x}{[Commun Phys 8, 187 (2025)]} from ideal QRFs, which generally require infinite resources like energy or angular momentum, to non-ideal QRFs, with only finite resources.
+We find that the perspective of a non-ideal QRF deviates significantly from that of an ideal QRF: Firstly, systems described relative to a non-ideal QRF appear superselected.
+Secondly, the structure of the perspective of a non-ideal QRF attests that successive relational operations on a system lead to back-reaction on this QRF.